WYOMING HISTORICAL SOCIETY CONSTITUTION

 The duties of this Committee shall be to promote activities such as treks to historic places, seminars on historical subjects and other projects that will advance the knowledge of Wyoming history and/or its preservation.
 This Committee shall also work with the History Day Coordinators to select the winner of the Homsher Scholarship and administer the Homsher grants.

 Those at-large members selected to serve on the new Publications Committee shall draw lots to determine terms of membership on the Committee: one member shall serve for one (1) year, one member shall serve for two (2) years, and one member shall serve for three (3) years.
 As the terms of each at-large member expire, they shall be replaced by an at-large member selected by a vote of the Executive Committee.
 Each at-large member so elected shall serve a term of three (3) years with each term expiring at the end of the Society's Annual Meeting.
 In addition, the newsletter editor and the Annals editor shall be included as voting members of this Committee.
-The chairperson shall be appointed by the President.
+The President shall appoint the chairperson.

-Website: The Website Committee shall be appointed by the president of the Wyoming Historical Society.
+Website: The President of the Wyoming Historical Society shall appoint the Website Committee.
 The Committee shall be composed of one member of the Executive Committee and three (3) additional members to be appointed by the President for three (3) year terms; lots to be drawn initially to determine who should serve for one (1), two (2), or three (3) year terms, with one (1) new member to be appointed annually by the President.
-The Executive Secretary shall act as an ex officio member of the Committee.
+The Executive Director shall act as an ex-officio member of the Committee.
 At least one member of the Committee shall be a member of the Publications Committee.
 The individual or entity hosting the web site shall appoint a representative to the Committee annually.
-The Committee will annually elect a chairperson and a secretary.
+The Committee will annually elect a chairperson and a Director.

 The Committee will be responsible for the development of WyoHistory.Org, the pursuit of partnerships and funding, make recommendations for improvements, and report its activities at the Annual Meeting.
-The Committee will work closely with the Society president, executive secretary, and independent contractors.
+The Committee will work closely with the Society President, Executive Director, and independent contractors.

 A quorum of the Society at an Annual Meeting required to transact business shall consist of thirty (30) members, providing that at least one (1) member shall be present for a majority of the chapters.

-The Annals of Wyoming: The Wyoming History Journal, and historical journal, shall be the official publication of the Society; one copy of each issue to be received by single, joint, student, business/ institutional, contributing, sustaining, patron and donor members of the Wyoming Historical Society.
+The Annals of Wyoming: The Wyoming History Journal, a scholarly historical journal, shall be the official publication of the Society; one copy of each issue to be received by single, joint, student, business, institutional, contributing, sustaining, patron and donor members of the Wyoming Historical Society.

 Parliamentary Procedure: Robert's Rules of Order, revised, shall govern the Society in all its deliberations and in all cases to which they are applicable, and in which they are not inconsistent with the Bylaws or the special rules of order of this Society.